Twice Baked Potatoes

 • Once the potatoes have been filled, place them back in the heated grill on the lower grate for 15-20 minutes until hot and the cheese is melted.

 We always run out of these potatoes at functions since most people end up grabbing two.
-Just note the recipe should make fewer than double the amount of potatoes cooked because they are filled with more filling than what you get from one-half potato.
+Just note the recipe should make fewer than double the number of potatoes cooked because they are filled with more filling than what you get from one-half potato.

+How much to make.
 Here are some numbers to help with that:

 • 5 potatoes = 8-9 twice baked